icpc-environment/icpc-environment-old/Readme.md

 ### Building
 It's pretty simple at this point, simply run `vagrant up`.
 This will launch the VM, run the chef-solo provisioner and configure the environment exactly as specified.
+On an i7 2600 using an apt-caching server, this process takes right around 11 minutes to complete.
 Once it's done, you have a few options.
-You can manually tweak the resulting vm(not recommended).

-When you've decided that the image is perfect, run `/icpc/scripts/makeDist.sh` from the icpcadmin user to clean up a few things, then poweroff the machine.
+When you've decided that your image is perfect, run `/icpc/scripts/makeDist.sh` from the icpcadmin user to clean up a few things, then poweroff the machine.

 Open a terminal to the directory where the box-disk1.vmdk file lives(On windows, you can find this by right clicking on the VM in virtualbox and clicking "show in explorer").
 Next run the following command to create a raw disk image that you can then `dd` onto a flash drive or hard drive.
 ```